NannyML/nannyml/docs/how_it_works/chunking_data.rst

     statistically relevant and might negatively influence the quality of calculations.
 Please consider splitting your data in a different way or continue at your own risk.

-When the warning is about 1 chunk, it is usually the last chunk and this is due to the reasons described in above sections.
-When there are more chunks mentioned - the selected splitting method is most likely not suitable.
+When the warning is about a single chunk, it is usually the last chunk.
+As this is the most recent chuck, it might be that not all observations have been generated yet.
+When there are more than one underpopulated chunks staying with the selected chunking method may be suboptimal.
-Look at the :ref:`deep dive on minimum chunk size <minimum-chunk-size>` to get more information about the effect of small chunks.
+Look at the :ref:`section on minimum chunk size <minimum-chunk-size>` to get more information about the effect of small chunks.
 Beware of the trade-offs involved, when selecting the chunking method.

 Not enough chunks
 ~~~~~~~~~~~~~~~~~

-Sometimes the selected chunking method may result in not enough chunks being generated in the ``reference``
+Sometimes the selected chunking method might not genereate enough chunks in the rerfence period.
-period.
-NannyML calculates thresholds based on variability of metrics on the ``reference`` chunks (see how thresholds
+NannyML calculates thresholds based on the variability of metrics measured in the ``reference`` chunks (see how thresholds
 are calculated for :ref:`performance estimation<performance-estimation-thresholds>`).
 Having 6 chunks is
 far from optimal but a reasonable minimum.
 If there are less than 6 chunks, a warning will be raised: